drusellers/site/content/stack/index.md

 **One Big Monitor** i used to be a big double monitor kid, but now-a-days with 5k monitors I find that one is enough and using a window manager type tool really helps me stay focused.

-**3 subject spiral binder** my go to quick note taking device.
+**3 subject spiral binder** my go to quick note taking device. `/dev/null` from note compaction.
 This way I don't have to have a computer open to take notes which leads to distractions (for me)

 **Hemi Sync Music** this may sound odd but something about working to music by [Hemi-Sync](https://hemi-sync.com) has a net positive effect for me.
 Placebo or not.

 **Caffiene** true fact, nuff said

 ## Minor Tools